 You should hold the contraction for around 6-10 seconds.
 Once completed, relax the leg (still in the side kick stretch position) and get your partner to lift your kick slightly higher (Photo 2).
 Hold this position for around 20 seconds before performing another 6-10 second contraction.
 Finally, relax the leg in the higher stretch position for another 20 seconds.

 Perform this process on both legs 2-3 times.

 NOTE that with any of these stretches, you should feel slight discomfort but NO pain.

-One of our team will be in touch as soon as possible to get your FREE 7 day trial underway.
+One of our team will be in touch as soon as possible to get your special offer underway.
 If you'd rather call us in the meantime, please feel free to give us a call on 01264 333007.